namely/docker-protoc/README.md

 usually mapping the current directory to `/defs`, and specifying the file and language you want to generate (see [Docker troubleshooting](#docker-troubleshooting) below).

+> Note - throughout this document, commands for bash are prefixed with `$` and commands
+> for PowerShell on Windows are prefixed with `PS>`.
+It is not required to use "Windows
+> Services for Linux" (WSL)

 ## Usage

 Pull the container: